-Beginning July 25, hundreds of entertainment journalists are trapped inside gather in the Beverly Hilton Hotel for the semi-annual Television Critics Association press tour, where networks and streaming platforms take turns hosting days of panels and interviews for their new (and sometimes returning) projects.
+Beginning July 25, hundreds of entertainment journalists gather in the Beverly Hilton Hotel for the semi-annual Television Critics Association press tour, where networks and streaming platforms take turns hosting days of panels and interviews for their new (and sometimes returning) projects.
 It runs all day, every day, for two weeks, and in between the hotel buffet food and frostbite-inducing air conditioning levels, one brave reporter is chronicling her time there.
 These are her dispatches from the 2018 TCA summer press tour.

 Days four and five of TCA ’18 are being folded into one dispatch because they spanned the weekend — that’s right, press tour does not break for weekends.
 The lucky companies who got to host us on Saturday and Sunday (July 28 and 29) included networks Starz and AMC plus streaming services Amazon and Netflix.
 It was an eclectic mix of shows, but two very strong days of panels, particularly from Starz.